-Is your iCloud running low on storage after macOS Sierra upgrade?
+Is your iCloud running low on storage after macOS upgrade?
 You might need to stop iCloud from syncing desktop folders and documents on your Macs using macOS.
-With the introduction of macOS Sierra, Apple provided the feature to automatically sync your documents and desktop folders on your Mac to your iCloud.
+With the introduction of macOS Sierra and continuing on to all versions of macOS, Apple provided this feature to automatically sync your documents and desktop folders on your Mac to your iCloud.

 Many users who have limited iCloud storage often find that their MacBook documents and desktop folders are eating up a lot of their iCloud space.
 The continuous syncing operation on your Mac can be annoying as well.

 In this article, we show you how you to stop iCloud from syncing documents and desktop folders with a few quick and easy steps.

 Step – 1 Click on > System Preferences > iCloud icon